-Deepak Panth, Dhananjay Mehta and Rituparna Shelgaonkar, A Survey on Security Mechanisms of Leading Cloud Service Providers, in International Journal of Computer Applications 98(1) at 34 (July 2014) (emphasis added).36
+Deepak Panth, Dhananjay Mehta and Rituparna Shelgaonkar, A Survey on Security Mechanisms of Leading Cloud Service Providers, in INTERNATIONAL JOURNAL OF COMPUTER APPLICATIONS 98(1) at 34 (July 2014) (emphasis added).

-36 See also Vaibhav Khadilkar, Murat Kantarcioglu, and Bhavani Thuraisingham.
+&lt;sup>35 See also Vaibhav Khadilkar, Murat Kantarcioglu, and Bhavani Thuraisingham.
 Secure Data Processing in a Hybrid Cloud at 1-2, Computing Research Repository (CoRR) abs/1105.1982 (2011) ("The emergence of cloud computing has created a paradigm shift by allowing parallel processing of massive amounts of data. . . .
-[H]ow do users protect themselves from cloud service providers who may be able to access their data?
-This issue is related to data security and is relevant for users since their data is placed at the provider's site.").
+[H]ow do users protect themselves from cloud